 CVE-2026-6886

-Borg SPM 2007 contains an authentication bypass vulnerability that allows unauthenticated remote attackers to gain unauthorized access to the system as any user.
+Borg SPM 2007 is susceptible to an authentication bypass vulnerability, enabling unauthenticated remote attackers to gain full access to the system as any user.

 Executive summary